toml-lang/toml/toml.md

 is advisable to use only words (in arbitrary languages) as bare keys, as they are generally accepted, while not all symbols and punctuation marks are.
-If you want to use a bare key made up of several words, use a suitable separator character (such as a underscore or hyphen) between the words, as spaces are not allowed.
+If you want to use a bare key made up of several words, use a suitable separator character (such as an underscore or hyphen) between the words, as spaces are not allowed.
 Note that bare keys are allowed to be composed of only digits, e.g.
 1234, but are always interpreted as strings.